Sonoran hot dog

 The Sonoran hot dog is a style of hot dog that originated in Hermosillo, the capital of the Mexican state of Sonora, in the late 1980s, though some theorize its existence as early as the 1940s.
 It is popular in Tucson, Phoenix, and elsewhere in southern Arizona.
 It consists of a hot dog that is wrapped in bacon and grilled, served on a bolillo-style hot dog bun, and topped with pinto beans, onions, tomatoes, and a variety of additional condiments, often including mayonnaise, mustard, and jalapeño salsa.

 The Sonoran hot dog is prepared and sold by vendors called "dogueros" at street carts.
 It was estimated in 2009 that over 200 places in Tucson purveyed the Sonoran hot dog, and that Phoenix had even more.

-In 2018, the restaurant El Guero Canelo won a James Beard award in the America's Classics category for their Sonoran hot dogs.
+In 2018, the restaurant El Guero Canelo won a James Beard award in the America's Classics category for its Sonoran hot dogs.